 Find out more from the Department for Transport (DfT) guidance.

 A taxi or private hire vehicle is "designated" as wheelchair-accessible for the purposes of section 165 of the Equality Act 2010 if it appears on a list maintained under section 167.
-We maintain such a list of designated taxis, which is available on request, and private hire vehicles, which is available here.
+All licensed London taxis are designated by default.
+We maintain a list of designated taxis, which is available on request, and private hire vehicles, which is available here.

 If you disagree with the decision that your vehicle is wheelchair-accessible, you may appeal the decision, but you must do so within 28 days of your vehicle first being designated by us as being wheelchair-accessible.
 To appeal, write to Westminster Magistrates' court, stating that you wish to appeal against the decision and apply for a summons against us.
 The address of the court is 181 Marylebone Road, London, NW1 5BR and the telephone number is 020 3126 3056.